 Golfers vs. Brain Cancer – Reaching Out, Raising Funds to Find a Cure.
 “Let’s find a cure” was Melissa’s response to all who asked “What can we do to help?”

-Now in its 11th year, Golfers vs. Brain Cancer has raised just shy of $1,000,000 to support brain cancer research, for that very purpose – to find a cure.
+Now in its 12th year, Golfers vs. Brain Cancer has raised more than $1,000,000 to support brain cancer research, for that very purpose – to find a cure.
 To date, these funds have helped support ongoing research and resources to treat brain cancer patients at Moffitt Cancer Center & Johns Hopkins All Children’s in Tampa.

 According to national statistics, over 22,000 malignant tumors of the brain or spinal cord were diagnosed in 2016, striking men, women and children without discrimination.
 Though more targeted treatment programs are being developed and tested, there is much to be done to improve the survival rate and quality of life for brain cancer patients.

 Golfers vs. Brain Cancer is a 501(c)3 non-profit corporation which will continue to seek out research initiatives and programs to meet the goal of finding a cure for brain cancer.
 Over 90% of the funds raised through the Golfers vs. Brain Cancer tournament are donated to the cause.

 Here’s where you can make a difference.
 Please join us on Friday, November 20th for the 2020 benefit tournament at East Lake Woodlands Country Club, which includes a silent auction.